modmore/docs/README.md

 ## Building assets

 The site uses NPM scripts for compiling sass into css, and compiling a couple of small javascript files.
-All asset related source files can be found in the `src` folder of the repository.
+All asset related source files can be found in the `src` folder of the repository, and write distribution files to `themes/modmore/dist/`.

 The first time you want to build the assets, you'll need to run `npm install` in the root of the repository.
 This process may take some time.

 To build the CSS and to preview the changes, run `npm run build:css` and rebuild the static site using `./build.sh`.
 Likewise `npm run build:js` will build the javascript and `npm run build` will build all different things managed with npm.
+Rebuilding the static site is necessary on every change to the assets, as these are copied into the html folder and served from there.